-Published spark and dark spreads are derived from Argus power and fuel price assessments and are not an assessment of trade in the over-the-counter spark-spread market.
+Published spark and dark spreads are derived from Argus' power, fuel and emissions price assessments and are not an assessment of trade in the over-the-counter spark-spread market.
+Generating margins are calculated for various combinations of fuels, emissions costs and taxes described in the table below.